Avraham Avi-hai: Biography

-He was Levi Eshkol's English speech-writer from 1955 until 1965, covering most of Eshkol's period as finance minister and his first years as prime minister and with whom he developed a close relationship.
-Avi-hai was a member of the 10-person official delegation that accompanied Eshkol on the historic first state visit of an Israeli Prime Minister to the United States at the invitation of President Lyndon B. Johnson in June, 1954.
+Avi-hai was Levi Eshkol's English speech-writer from 1955 until 1965, covering most of Eshkol's period as finance minister and his first years as prime minister and with whom he developed a close relationship.
+Avi-hai was a member of the 10-person official delegation that accompanied Eshkol on the historic first state visit of an Israeli Prime Minister to the United States at the invitation of President Lyndon B. Johnson in June 1954.
 He then Hebraicized his name, which contains components of the first name of his parents.

 During the late 1960s and early 1970s, Avi-hai helped lay the groundwork for Israel's future high-tech economy by organizing the Prime Minister's Jerusalem Economic Conferences of 1968–1971.
 From 1978 to 1988, he served as the World Chairman of Keren Hayesod-United Israel Appeal, the fundraising arm of the Zionist movement.

 Education and academic work

 On leave from the Prime Minister's Office, Avi-hai returned to North America to further the studies he interrupted when he came to Israel (1966-mid-1968).
 He received his bachelor's degree from the Jewish Theological Seminary, New York, and his Master of Arts and Doctor of Philosophy degrees at Columbia University in New York (Political Science).
 Previously, he had studied at the University of Toronto and at Yeshiva University, New York.

 In the early 1970s, Avi-hai was founding dean of the School for Overseas Students of Hebrew University of Jerusalem and its vice-provost.
-He has been visiting professor of history at the University of Rochester in the US and at York University in Canada and has taught Political Studies at Hebrew and Bar-Ilan universities.
-Avi-hai is a member emeritus of the Hebrew University's board of governors, on which he served actively for over two decades.
+He was visiting professor of history at the University of Rochester in the US and at York University in Canada and taught Political Studies at Hebrew and Bar-Ilan universities.
+Avi-hai was a member emeritus of the Hebrew University's board of governors, on which he served actively for over two decades.
 He was also founding associate chairman with Sam Rothberg (chairman) of the board of overseers of the Rothberg International School of Hebrew University, as the Overseas School was later named.